Interested in a particular program? Visit the program website to learn more:

-As a Western student, you are part of a diverse community here on campus.
-The University is committed to providing culturally sensitive and inclusive services to all students, faculty
+Western is committed to providing culturally sensitive and inclusive services to all students, faculty and staff, while embracing the multiculturalism which defines our campus body.

 Outlined below are the minimum admission requirements set forth by the School of Graduate and Postdoctoral Studies.
 Please review this information to ensure you are prepared with the knowledge necessary to succeed in your educational pursuits.
 Be sure to visit program-specific websites you are interested in applying to as each graduate program may have specific admissions requirements, including higher averages than the minimum.